forrestjs/forrestjs/gitbook/howto/my-first-rest-api/090-evolve-your-schema/README.md

 > Because **each statement must be idempotent**, we can safely launch as many concurrent instances of the app as we want.
 Nothing will break down.

-👉 Once again, this strategy **apply very well to small schemas for microservices**.
-I wouldn't really think to build a bigh monolithic schema this way.
-In such a case, I'd vouche for a migration service as we used to do in the good 'ol times.
+👉 Once again, this strategy **apply very well to small schemas for micro-services**.

+But I wouldn't build a bigh monolithic schema this way.
+In such a case, I'd vouch for a migration service as we used to do in the good 'ol times.

 ## Cleaning Up Old Data